 119 N. Ames St. Matthews, NC 28105

 This quaint thrift shop offers a range of things from clothes of all sizes to kitchen appliances.
 Not only are the prices very reasonable but, better yet, this volunteer-run thrift boutique gives their proceeds to “help ease local poverty.”

 11416 “D” Independence Blvd., Matthews, NC 28105

-This consignment store specializes in upscale furniture, home décor and collectibles.
-Consignment 1st’s professional atmosphere and items in excellent condition result in a marriage of easy shopping and affordable prices.
+This consignment store specializes in upscale furniture, home décor, and collectibles.
+Consignment 1st’s professional atmosphere and items in excellent condition result in a marriage of volunteer-run shopping and affordable prices.

 9630-J University City Blvd., Charlotte, NC 28213